Middle School Curriculum

 Grade Level: 9–12

-Beginner chorus is designed as an introduction to music in general but with a focus towards singing.
+Grade Level: 6–8Middle School Chorus is designed as an introduction to music in general but with a focus towards singing.
 This class will help the students broaden their awareness of the choral arts and give them knowledge of vocabulary which will be helpful as they grow into adults.
 The chorus performs two major concerts each year as well as other concerts as needed.
-Through beginner chorus students will learn that God has given us all a heart of creation and we are given these gifts to glorify Him.
+Through middle school chorus students will learn that God has given us all a heart of creation and we are given these gifts to glorify Him.

 A Cappella